Procedures and Guidelines

 Unsatisfactory Academic Performance

 Unsatisfactory academic performance pertains to failure to meet established standards.
-The School of Rehabilitation Science follows the literal descriptors for Academic Standards for interpretation of performance in graduate course work as per the CGPS policies.
-Situations where students do not meet the expectations regarding professional behavior and ethical conduct may also result in unsatisfactory academic performance.
-Refer to the Standard Operating Procedures for Procedure for Concerns with Masters of Physical Therapy Student Professional Behaviour.
-For the purpose of this policy, unsatisfactory academic performance includes:
+The SRS follows the literal descriptors for Academic Standards for interpretation of performance in graduate coursework as per the CGPS policies.
+Situations where students do not meet expectations regarding professional behavior and ethical conduct may also result in unsatisfactory academic performance.
+Refer to the Standard Operating Procedures for Procedure for Concerns with School of Rehabilitation Science Student Professional Behaviour.

 • Supplemental examination or supplementary clinical placement,

-• Delayed Clinical Placement or Course,
+• Delayed Clinical Placement or Course

 • Stopping any further advancement in the program

-The student would be provided the opportunity to submit in writing any extenuating circumstances or rationale for not meeting academic expectations to the Director or Designate
+The student would be provided the opportunity to submit in writing any extenuating circumstances or rationale for not meeting academic expectations to the Director or Designate.

-* This decision normally would be made in situations where: 1) the student has demonstrated consistently satisfactory academic and professional performance in other courses; and/or 2) there are legitimate extenuating circumstances that may have impacted performance that could not have feasibly been identified or reported prior to the evaluation.
+2. There are legitimate extenuating circumstances that may have impacted performance that could not have feasibly been identified or reported prior to the evaluation.

-**Requirement to discontinue (CGPS 15.1) recommended for approval by the Associate Dean of CGPS.
-A requirement to discontinue would normally be the course of action when:
+**A requirement to discontinue would normally be the course of action when:

-• all other options as described above have been exhausted,
+1. All other options as described above have been exhausted,

-• the student does not meet the criteria for consideration of re-entry in the program or
+2. The student does not meet the criteria for consideration of re-entry in the program or

-• in the case where the student has re-entered the program due to previous unsatisfactory academic performance, the student subsequently does not attain the minimum academic requirements for ANY subsequent mandatory course component, course mark or clinical placement after re-entry.
+3. In the case where the student has re-entered the program due to previous unsatisfactory academic performance, the student subsequently does not attain the minimum academic requirements for ANY subsequent mandatory course component, course mark or clinical placement after re-entry.

-When the Academic Affairs Committee recommends to the Associate Dean, CGPS that a student is required to discontinue, the committee must also inform the student in writing by providing a copy of the recommendation.
+When the Academic Affairs Committee recommends to the Associate Dean andCGPS, that a student is required to discontinue, the committee must also inform the student in writing by providing a copy of the recommendation.
 Refer to the CGPS policy and procedures link above for more information.

-Promotion and Convocation
+Convocation

 • Graduate Council of the CGPS Convocation recommends candidates for the granting of degrees (CGPS P&P – 9.1)